Teaching & Research

-- Mainframe computing time; maintenance for standard microcomputer and printer configurations; as well as basic databases, such as Compustat.
+- Maintenance for standard microcomputer and printer configurations; as well as basic databases.

-- Research support services provided broadly to the School (e.g., Business Simulation Lab, standard research computing assistance.
+- Research support services provided broadly to the School (e.g., Business Simulation Lab, standard research computing assistance, research server time).

-- Funds to support recruiting, workshops and classroom visitors (unless monies are built into the STAR allocation, which may be the case for visiting faculty member).
+- Funds to support recruiting, workshops and classroom visitors (unless monies are built into the STAR allocation, which may be the case for visiting faculty members).

 - RAs assigned to the faculty member through the Doctoral Program.
 These assignments are contingent on the needs of the Ph.D. students and faculty contributions to the Doctoral Program and student development.

 - Participation as an invited guest in club events or other alumni-related activities.